dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/01-Jan-2023/ide-updates.md

 - You can now close toast notifications for command failure when the history drawer is open
 - You no longer encounter a `Something went wrong` message when previewing a model
 - Unable to retrieve repository status in the IDE due to inability to find SSH folder
-- Scroll bars and download CSV flicker within the preview pane
+- Scroll bars and download CSV no longer flicker within the preview pane.

 ## Coming soon